mdkeydama23/PsiPlusPlus/README.md

-# A lexical Analyzer For The PsiPlusPlus Language
+# A lexical Analyser For The PsiPlusPlus Language

 ## A Brief Introduction to the Program